Skip to content

 scoped.tsTypeScript

-import { withExecutor, createInMemoryRuntime } from '@justscale/process'
+import { withExecutor, createInMemoryRuntime } from '@justscale/core/process'

 // Create isolated runtime for this scope